sagemath/sagewiki_to_gh-2022-10-10/days101.md

 The guest house includes "The Tower" which can accommodate 10 people and the "Grenier Royal" which can accommodate 7 people.
-In addition it's possible to setup tens in the garden (which will be very nice in June!)
+In addition it's possible to setup tents in the garden (which will be very nice in June!)

 Internet: wired internet connection and open wifi.